rdejana/mids-W251/gstreamer/README.md

 ## VNC
 This demo may be used via VNC.
 If VNC is used, it is strongly recommended to us a reslution less than 4k as resolutions at 4k or higher can cause additional lag when VNC is used.
+For example, I typically set my resolution to `1600x900` via the command `sudo xrandr --fb 1600x900`.

 ## Part 1: